s3gw-tech/s3gw/docs/release-notes/s3gw-v0.3.0.md

 #### Changed

-- rgw/sfs: no longer create directory hierarchy when initing the store; instead, ensure the sfs path exists by creating its directory if missing.
+- rgw/sfs: no longer create directory hierarchy when initializing the store; instead, ensure the sfs path exists by creating its directory if missing.

 #### Removed